AnandDharmar/eggtimer-testsuit/README.md

 ## Setup Scripts

-- Clone the repository into a folder
+- Clone the repository into a folders
 - Go inside the folder and run following command from terminal/command prompt
 - this should install all the dependencies from package.json in node_modules folder.
 (Need to have Admin rights)